alexstaravoitau/navoshta.github.io/_posts/2016-12-07-jupyter-notebook-xcode-theme.md

 <!-- Place this tag in your head or just before your close body tag. -->
 <script async defer src="https://buttons.github.io/buttons.js"></script>

- You can find detailed installation instruction following [this link](https://github.com/nsonnad/base16-ipython-notebook).
+ You can find detailed installation instructions following [this link](https://github.com/nsonnad/base16-ipython-notebook).
 Although for me it was as easy as placing the `custom.css` file in the `~/.jupyter/custom` folder on both my macOS and Ubuntu machines.

 Final note: if you don't have Apple's `Menlo` font installed you may want to check out its open source alternative [`Meslo`](https://github.com/andreberg/Meslo-Font).